GESS IIb: Overview of Energy Efficiency in Industry and Buildings

 - Identify energy efficiency measures along a conversion chain in an industry

-- Calculate the technical and economic savings which result from energy efficiency measures
+- Calculate the technical and economic savings resulting from EE measures

 - Classify the energy efficiency of different control strategies of pumps.